This easy roasted chicken recipe will let you cook once and eat twice! It’s perfect for leftovers!

 Roasted chicken is easy to make at home!
 With a little seasoning and some time you will have tender and juicy chicken on the family table!

 - Preheat oven to 450.

 - Combine butter, garlic, basil, oregano, salt and pepper.
 Discard neck and giblets from the chicken.
 Rinse and pat the chicken dry.

 - Place chicken, breast side up on a greased rack in a roasting pan.

-- Reduce oven temperature to 375 degrees and continue to cook chicken for an additional 2 1/2 hours or until a meat thermometer inserted into the meatiest part of the chicken registers 180 degrees.
+- Reduce oven temperature to 350 degrees and continue to cook chicken for an additional 2 1/2 hours or until a meat thermometer inserted into the meatiest part of the chicken registers 160 degrees.

 - Cover with foil and let chicken rest for 10 minutes before carving.

 Amount Per Serving Calories 889Total Fat 52gSaturated Fat 15gTrans Fat 0gUnsaturated Fat 31gCholesterol 325mgSodium 422mgCarbohydrates 0gFiber 0gSugar 0gProtein 99g